 In September 2016, we were chosen by the United Nations Industrial Development Organisation (UNIDO) to develop a music strategy for the most musical island in the world: Cuba.
 The project has been going on since then, and it has been one of the most amazing and challenging projects.
 I have met incredible professionals and the most talented musicians.
-The project is funded by the Korean Cooperation Agency (KOICA) and is supported by the Cuban Ministry of Culture.
+The project is funded by the Korea International Cooperation Agency (KOICA) and is supported by the Cuban Ministry of Culture.

 The project consists of a series of workshops, roundtables and conferences that have taken Sound Diplomacy to Cuba on seven occasions, and there are still two more to come!
 Five members of our team and two external experts on sound engineering and IP law have travelled over to Cuba, and we have visited three different cities so far, with two more to come.
 We have all learnt a lot from the Cuban music industry, and have thoroughly enjoyed each trip.